DJ LeMahieu Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective nine K/9, the ninth-best in MLB.
+- The Angels pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Angels' 4.59 team ERA ranks 25th among all MLB pitching staffs.
+- The Angels have the 25th-ranked team ERA across all MLB pitching staffs (4.57).

 - Angels pitchers combine to rank 21st in baseball in home runs surrendered (113 total, 1.2 per game).

-- Canning gets the start for the Angels, his 15th of the season.
-He is 6-4 with a 4.62 ERA and 71 strikeouts in 74 2/3 innings pitched.
+- Sandoval (4-7) takes the mound for the Angels in his 17th start of the season.
+He's put together a 4.52 ERA in 85 2/3 innings pitched, with 70 strikeouts.

-- His most recent appearance was on Saturday, July 8 against the Los Angeles Dodgers, when the right-hander threw 2 2/3 innings, surrendering four earned runs while allowing five hits.
+- In his last appearance on Thursday, July 6 against the San Diego Padres, the lefty threw five innings, allowing one earned run while surrendering two hits.

-- In 14 games this season, the 27-year-old has a 4.62 ERA and 8.6 strikeouts per nine innings, while allowing a batting average of .238 to opposing hitters.
+- The 26-year-old has amassed an ERA of 4.52, with 7.4 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.